jewel/clearskies/protocol/core.md

 A read-write peer will generate a new manifest whenever requested by a peer from the contents of its database.
 It contains the entire contents of the database, including the database "version" timestamp.
 The file entries should be sorted by path.
 Its own peer_id is also included.
-The entire manifest will be signed (using the key-signing mechanism explained earlier) when sent to other peers.
+The entire manifest will be signed (using the key-signing mechanism explained earlier) except when being sent to other read-write peers.

 Here is an example manifest JSON as would be sent over the wire.
 The signature is not shown.